SGD with Coordinate Sampling: Theory and Practice: Further Numerical Experiments with zeroth-order methods

 \subsection{Effect of Importance Sampling (IS) on Logistic Regression}

 We consider the same setting as in Subsection \ref{subsec:zo_log} and study the effect of using importance sampling weights in the update rule of MUSKETEER.
-Indeed, MUSKETEER update rule is defined with the following biased gradient estimate
+Indeed, MUSKETEER update rule is defined with the following biased gradient estimate $\theta_{t+1} = \theta_{t} - \gamma_{t+1}D(\zeta_{t+1})g_t$ and the importance sampling (IS) strategy consists in adding $D_t^{-1}$ to reach an unbiased estimate